-Freehold, leasehold and residential properties which the Group includes in its property portfolio were valued in 2018 by Savills (Property Agents) in accordance with the statements of asset valuation practice and guidance notes of the Royal Institution of Chartered Surveyors.
+Freehold properties which the Group includes in its property portfolio were valued in December 2018 by Savills (Property Agents) in accordance with the statements of asset valuation practice and guidance notes of the Royal Institution of Chartered Surveyors.
 Property and the associated land will be revalued at intervals no greater than five years.
 Buildings are written down over their useful lives as provided at valuation.
 Revalued assets have been valued at current value based on Existing Use Value in accordance with International Financial Reporting Standards or Depreciated Replacement cost for specialised assets.

 Plant and machinery is included in the valuation of the building in which it is located.
 ICT and General Equipment is valued at depreciated historic cost as a proxy for fair value as the assets are written down to give a useful life of less than five years.
-Vehicle lives are set when purchased as between two and ten years to reflect the proposed use for the vehicle.
+Vehicles are also valued at depreciated historic cost and lives are set when purchased as between three and ten years to reflect the proposed use for the vehicle.

 Depreciation is provided for on all Property, Plant and Equipment assets by the allocation of their depreciable amounts over their useful lives with the exception of freehold land and assets under construction.
+Where land value is measured separately, it is deemed to have an indefinite life and is therefore not depreciated.
 Depreciation is calculated on a straight line allocation over the useful life of the property or equipment.